ned2/shokunin/README.md

   solve-one  Estimate probability of finding lunch for a given value of `p`.
 ```

 Both commands can take the arguments `--room-size` and `--samples`, which allows solutions to be explored for different sized offices and with different numbers of randomly generated offices, respectively.
-The `solve-all`command also takes an --increments parameter, allowing you to change the value `p` is incremented by (and thus the number of probabilitues generated).
+The `solve-all`command also takes an `--increments` parameter, allowing you to change the value that `p` is incremented by (and thus the number of probabilitues generated).

 ## Tests